morvencao/kube-sidecar-injector/medium-article.md

 	}
 }
 ```
-The `serve` function is just plain http handler.
+The `serve` function is plain http handler with `http request` and `response writer` parameters.
-- It firstly unmarshal the request to `AdmissionReview` including information like `object`, `oldobject` and `userInfo`.
+- Firstly unmarshals the request to `AdmissionReview`, which contains information like `object`, `oldobject` and `userInfo`...
-- Then it calls Webhook core function `mutate` to create `patch` that injects sidecar container and volume.
+- Then calls Webhook core function `mutate` to create `patch` that injects sidecar container and volume.
-- Finally, unmarshal the response with admission decision and send it back to `apiserver`.
+- Finally, unmarshals the response with admission decision and optional patch, sends it back to `apiserver`.

+For the part of `mutate` function, you get the free rein to complete it in your preferred way.
+Let's take my implementation as an example:
 ```
 // main mutation process
 func (whsvr *WebhookServer) mutate(ar *v1beta1.AdmissionReview) *v1beta1.AdmissionResponse {